hisubram/mobilefoundation/visualize_insights_on_console.md

 {: #reports_visualized_troubleshooting}
 This view provides all the necessary information an application developer might need to troubleshoot an application.
 This view provides a more detailed analysis of your application's crashes in terms of the devices affected, the host OS, specific time of the crash, the stacktrace at the time of the crash and also crash logs that can be downloaded for a more detailed analysis.

 Crash logs are gathered by looking up for app logs that have been logged at the FATAL level.
 The Analytics Client SDK for Android and iOS native handles uncaught exceptions and logs details about them as FATAL level log messages.
-However, in the case of Cordova any crashes at the JavaScript layer needs to be handled by the developer and crash logs sent to the Mobile Analytics service to be viewed and analysed in the Mobile Analytics console.
+However, in the case of Cordova any crashes at the JavaScript layer needs to be handled by the developer and crash logs sent to the Mobile Analytics service to be viewed and analyzed in the Mobile Analytics console.
 {: note}